Critical topics that are critical in today’s Internet, such as security.

-DNS & BIND Advanced continues where DNS & BIND Fundamentals (DNSB-F) leaves off, focuses on critical topics that do not fit into DNSB-F. DNS has many exotic, out-dated, and rarely implemented features.
+DNS & BIND Advanced continues where DNS & BIND Fundamentals (DNSB-F) leaves off.
+It focuses on critical topics that do not fit into DNSB-F. These include security topics that are critical in today’s Internet.
+DNS has exotic, out-dated, and rarely implemented features.
 Those are not covered.
 Like DNSB-F, this course mixes in-depth lectures and practical hands-on labs, which each student runs on his or her own server, which we provide.

 Attending DNSB-A in the same week as DNSB-F is the most popular registration option.
 If that is appealing, register just once for the combined course, DNS & BIND Week (DNSB-W), which is less expensive than attending DNSB-F and DNSB-A independently.

 It is strongly recommended to attend DNS & BIND Fundamentals (DNSB-F) before DNSB-A. Even participants with extensive experience tell us that DNSB-F fills in knowledge gaps, helps them understand how topics they know actually work and why, and corrects their misunderstandings.
 If you would like to attend DNSB-A without first attending DNSB-F, Email us a request for a placement test.

 The labs require working on the command-line in a Linux/Unix shell.
 Without familiarity with basics such as cd, ls, cp, cat, and using a text editor, a participant will face difficulties.
 While experience is strongly recommended, advanced command-line skills are not needed.
 For text editing, the labs offer a variety of text editors: nano, joe pico emacs mg and vi/vim are available.